harness/developer-hub/release-notes/continuous-delivery.md

   ![](static/add-jira-fields.png)

-- You can now select a service or an environment, or all services or all environments at a project, account, or organization level by adding a rule when creating a deployment freeze window.
+- You can now select specific services and environments at an account or organization level by adding a rule when creating a deployment freeze window.
 (CDS-54222, CDS-53783)

-  When creating a deployment freeze window, you can now select the services and environments you want to freeze using the **Add Rule** option under the **Coverage** tab.
-You can select **All Services** or specific services under a project, account, or organization.
-Similarly, you can select **All Environments** or specific environments under a project, account, or organization when adding the rule.
+  When creating a deployment freeze window, you can now select specific services and environments at an account or organization level using the **Add Rule** option in the **Coverage** tab.

   ![](static/freeze-deployments-src-env.png)